Noise-driven bifurcations in a nonlinear Fokker-Planck system describing stochastic neural fields: Perspectives

 \subsection{Acknowledgements}

 JAC and PR were supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 883363).
 JAC was also supported by the grants EP/T022132/1 and EP/V051121/1 of the Engineering and Physical Sciences Research Council (EPSRC, UK).
 Parts of this research was conducted while SS was an academic visitor at the Mathematical Institute, University of Oxford, and the author would like to thank the institution for its warm hospitality.
-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme "Frontiers in kinetic theory" where parts of the work on this paper were undertaken, supported by EPSRC grant no EP/R014604/1.
+The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme ``Frontiers in kinetic theory'' where parts of the work on this paper were undertaken, supported by EPSRC grant no EP/R014604/1.
+Finally, the authors would also like to thank an anonymous referee for pointing us in the direction of equivariant bifurcation theory.